ageev/MacOS/README.md

 On Apple-silicon macs you need to hold the TouchID button during boot to enter the Recovery Mode.
 Then go to "Options", pick a user and run the Terminal via the top menu bar.
 Disable SIP with ```csrutil disable``` & reboot.
 Use ```systemextensionsctl uninstall <teamId> <bundleId>``` to remove the extention.
 Reenable SIP using ```csrutil enable``` in the Recovery Mode again.

+Works with all Antiviruses such as CrowdStrike, Sophos...

 ## SSH
 ```bash
 cat Downloads/router.pem > ~/.ssh/id_rsa